Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Backward-compatible compaction through OPTIMIZE operations

 The trade-offs are manageable: slight read overhead (5-15%), increased metadata storage, and the need for periodic compaction.
-For workloads with frequent small deletes—GDPR compliance, real-time corrections, or CDC pipelines—deletion vectors dramatically improve operational efficiency.
+For workloads with frequent small deletes, GDPR compliance, real-time corrections, or CDC pipelines, deletion vectors dramatically improve operational efficiency.

-Best practices include:
+Best practices for 2025 include:

 Enable deletion vectors for tables with frequent (<20% rows) deletes

-Schedule regular OPTIMIZE operations to reclaim storage
+Schedule regular OPTIMIZE operations to reclaim storage and consolidate deletion vectors

-Monitor deletion vector overhead using table statistics
+Monitor deletion vector overhead using DESCRIBE DETAIL and transaction log queries

 Sources and References